ericsharma/city-gifs/README.md

     ```

 2.  **Environment Variables:**
-    You can create a `.env` file in the project root to customize the port:
+    Create a `.env` file to customize the port:
-    ```
+    ```env
     # .env
     PORT=8080
     ```
-    The application will then be available at `http://localhost:8080`.
+    The application will be available at `http://localhost:8080`.

+3.  **Multi-platform Support:**
+    The image supports both AMD64 and ARM64 architectures (Intel/AMD and Apple M series).

 ## 🚀 Local Development